SACHIN2026/AudioFlash/Readme.md

 4. Select the folder containing all the extension files
 5. The AudioFlash extension should now appear in your extensions list

-### 4. Configure Your API Key
+### 3. Configure Your API Key

-1. Click on the AudioFlash extension icon in Chrome
+1. Open the `.env` file in the extension folder
-2. Enter your Murf API key in the input field
+2. Replace the placeholder API key with your actual Murf API key
-3. Click "Save API Key" to validate and store it
-4. The API key section will disappear once validated successfully

 ## How to Use